videlais/learning-javascript/chapter4/index.md

 let another = new Another();
 ```

-The one rule with using the keyword `super` in this way is that the parent's constructor must be called via *super()* before any other usages in the class.
-It has to be created before its methods can be called!
+The one rule with using the keyword `super` in this way is that the parent's constructor must be called via **super()** before any other usages in the class.
+After all, it has to exist before its methods can be called!